bcnishi/bcnishi/README.md

 ## Hello there, I'm Beatriz Caroline Nishi! <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

+- Ph.D. in progress in Biochemistry at the Federal University of Ceará - UFC;
 - Master of Science in Biochemistry at the Federal University of Ceará - UFC;
 - Bachelor degree in Biotechnology at the Federal University of Ceará - UFC;
 - I’m currently learning **Python** <img title="Python" src="https://raw.githubusercontent.com/bcnishi/bcnishi/master/images/python.svg" height="20" /> and **SQL**;